 Scholarly Commons Citation

 Hunter, Nan D., "Rights Talk and Patient Subjectivity: The Role of Autonomy, Equality and Participation Norms" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 473.
+473.